Supervised Reward Inference: Proof of the Bayes Optimality of SRI

-Of course, this subsequence also satisfies the conditions of Arzel\`a-Ascoli -- most notably, equicontinuity -- so we can extract a further uniformly convergent subsequence $(R_{\theta_{K_{i_j}}})$.
-By Lemma \ref{lem:pointwise}, we know that pointwise, $(R_{\theta_{K_{i_j}}})$ almost surely converges to $\bar{R}_|$ (using the same event for almost sure convergence as all other almost sure convergences here).
+Of course, this subsequence also satisfies the conditions of Arzel\`a-Ascoli -- most notably, equicontinuity -- on the compact domain \(\mathcal S\times\mathcal X\), so we can extract a further uniformly convergent subsequence \((R_{\theta_{K_{i_j}}})\).
+By Lemma \ref{lem:pointwise}, we know that pointwise, \((R_{\theta_{K_{i_j}}})\) almost surely converges to \(\bar{R}_|\) (using the same event for almost sure convergence as all other almost sure convergences here).